Kosovo during World War II: Opening of Albanian schools

 Prior to the initiation of Kosovo's annexation to Albania was determined and before the instructions from Rome came, under the personal responsibility, the Minister of Education, Prof. Ernest Koliqi sent 200 teachers and professors to the "freed lands" with the clear aim of establishing the foundations of Albanian education.
 With the direction of this mission, Koliqi entrusted the Gjrokaster intellectual and pedagogue, Ali Hashorva.
 At that time in Rome, there was talk of "leaving the Slavic language in schools and in the administration for at least 10 years".

 With the intervention of Ernest Koliqi, this initial plan of the fascist elite of Rome changed.
 Koliqi opened and supported Albanian schools in Kosovo, and from these schools emerged the first elite of Kosovar teachers and intellectuals.
 Vasil Andonin, contrary to the opinion of all the heads of the ministry, was appointed as director of the dormitory in Pristina.

 On November 12, 1941, with a special decree of the General Viceroyalty, following the proposal of the Minister of Education, Ernest Koliqi, numerous schools were added to the already existing ones.
 The decree gave the possibility to students of Albanian nationality from high schools closed to Yugoslavia and who came from abroad, to enroll in high schools of the Kingdom of Albania, which were located within the old borders.
 The schools were all maintained at state expense.
 The Ministry of Education, in order to cope with the extraordinary needs for hiring contract teachers, gave the teaching staff salaries of 250 to 300 Albanian francs per month.
 Dormitories were also built in Pristina and in annexed Tetovo (present-day North Macedonia).

 In the school year 1941 - 1942, 173 primary schools, 3 secondary schools and several lower gymnasiums were opened.
 Later this number reached 264, while in the school year 1943 - 1944 the figure reached 400 schools in the Albanian language.
 In this school year, over 25,000 Albanian students attended in these schools.

 By 1943, in Kosovo and Albanian-controlled parts of Macedonia and Montenegro, 511 Albanian primary schools were opened, consisting of 19,121 students, who were taught by 487 teachers.
 Koliqi contributed directly to the opening of the Normal School of Prishtina, the Lyceum in Prizren and Tetovo, the Normal School in Gjakova, the Agricultural Technical Institute and the Gymnasium in Peja.

+Aftermath

+Kosovo became a province of Serbia within the Democratic Federal Yugoslavia.
+The Kosovo Albanians, who had been promised self-determination if they joined the Partisans, rebelled and martial law was declared.
+It took about six months for the area to be pacified after some 20,000 Albanians under Shaban Polluzha resisted integration of Kosovo within Yugoslavia.
+Polluzha was later killed in battle.
+Between 400 and 2,000 Kosovar Albanian recruits of the Yugoslav Army were shot in Bar.